-The event marks the opening of Politeia’s 2013-14 Legal Series.
+The event was part of Politeia’s 2013-14 Energy Series.

 Across the parliamentary divide, energy has moved centre stage in the policy debate.
 Can rising costs be curbed?
 If not, who should pay?